Josfem-leeeds/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles sript actually list our files with details 4-listmorefiles will list other files with the . character 5-listfilesdigitonly will display files with user and group IDs displayed numerically
+3-listfiles sript actually list our files with details 4-listmorefiles will list other files with the . character 5-listfilesdigitonly will display files with user and group IDs displayed numerically 6-firstdirectory will create a directory in another directory